madkog/referral-builder/README.md

 - Unit tests.
 - Action icon with events.
-- migrations of data into the a new Database.
+- Migrations of data into the a new Database.

 ## 1) Decide on what to use to build the app.